Large eddy simulation: Filtered kinetic energy equation

-Numerical methods for LES
+Numerical methods

 Large eddy simulation involves the solution to the discrete filtered governing equations using computational fluid dynamics.
 LES resolves scales from the domain size $L$ down to the filter size $\Delta$, and as such a substantial portion of high wave number turbulent fluctuations must be resolved.
 This requires either high-order numerical schemes, or fine grid resolution if low-order numerical schemes are used.
 Chapter 13 of Pope addresses the question of how fine a grid resolution $\Delta x$ is needed to resolve a filtered velocity field $\overline{u}(\boldsymbol{x})$.
 Ghosal found that for low-order discretization schemes, such as those used in finite volume methods, the truncation error can be the same order as the subfilter scale contributions, unless the filter width $\Delta$ is considerably larger than the grid spacing $\Delta x$.
 While even-order schemes have truncation error, they are non-dissipative, and because subfilter scale models are dissipative, even-order schemes will not affect the subfilter scale model contributions as strongly as dissipative schemes.